serlo/infra/README.md

 # Infrastructure for Serlo

-## Introduction

-Serlo's infrastructure is based on Terraform, Kubernetes, Google Cloud and Cloudflare.
+Serlo Infrastructure currently runs on Google Cloud and Cloudflare.

+## Environments

-We currently support the following environments:
+We support the following environments:

 1. **https://serlo-staging.dev** (staging environment to test and integrate infrastructure and apps)
 2. **https://serlo.org** (production environment)

-To get access to our staging environment please contact us.
+### Requirements

+Terraform and Kubernetes

-## Deployment process
+### Deployment process

-The deployment of infrastructure code or new app versions has to be reviewed by the infrastructure unit.

-Therefore, please open a new **pull request** into main.
+The infrastructure unit deploys the code.
+As open source contributor, please open a pull request.

-# Images
+## Images

-Infrastructure Images are GC-project independent docker images.
+- DBDump: a cronjob to save the serlo database as an anonymized dump.
+- DBSetup: cronjob to import the serlo database from the dump.

-## Requirements
+### Requirements

 Docker and Make